gokulnair2001/LocaliserScript/README.md

 # 📃 PP Localiser Script
 Adding localisations from the sheet is a mess so here is a small helper for you.
-Localiser Script helps to fetch translations from Master sheet fro the desired keys
+Localiser Script helps to fetch translations from Master sheet for the desired keys

 ## Usage